SokovianSquirrelly/wdd230/README.md

-# wdd230
+# WDD 230 - Web Frontend Development I
-For academic purposes
+This repository is for academic purposes.